-The report kicks off by explaining that management practise in the mostly fenced Kruger National Park has historically sided towards managing elephants in order to achieve an ‘ideal state’ with regard to trees, which is based on a colonial perspective, tourist expectations and the pursuit of an aesthetically pleasing (treed) landscape.
+The report kicks off by explaining that management practises in the mostly fenced Kruger National Park have historically sided towards managing elephants to achieve an ‘ideal state’ concerning trees, which is based on a colonial perspective, tourist expectations and the pursuit of an aesthetically pleasing (treed) landscape.
 And yet those historical records were based on a time when elephants had been largely exterminated from South Africa, from an earlier population of about 100,000 elephants – by poaching, recreational/trophy and subsistence hunting.
-And, the 19th century rinderpest outbreak resulted in the crash of herbivore populations.
+And, the 19th-century rinderpest outbreak resulted in the crash of herbivore populations.
 This absence of elephants and herbivores (which eat tree seedlings) resulted in trees dominating the landscape at the time that we now refer to as having the ‘ideal landscape’.

 ELEPHANTS AND TREES

 Elephants utilise trees such as marula, knobthorn and red bushwillow for nutrition, and may strip bark, break branches or push trees over as they forage – with large bulls pushing over more trees than cows do.
 Trees that are trimmed down, rather than pushed over, become vulnerable to insects and fire.